AlexPolGit/nifty-anilist/README.md

 #### Prebuilt Queries

-This library provides a few helpful pre-built queries to Anilist for common operations.
+This library provides a few helpful pre-built queries for common operations.
 These are very customizable, but also come with sensible default values so your code can be very short.
-Additionally, they return type-checked objects so you have a guaranteed structure and don't have to go through string->Any dictionaries for dozen of lines.
+Additionally, they return type-checked objects so you have a guaranteed structure and don't have to go through dozens of (potentially incorrect) string → Any dictionary lookups all the time.
 These queries are imported from `nifty_anilist.prebuilt`.

-These queries can be used as follows:
+They can be used as follows:
 ```py
 from nifty_anilist.client.custom_fields import MediaListStatus, MediaType
 from nifty_anilist.prebuilt import get_user_media_list, UserMediaListFilters